 Follow E-Therapy for Activities and Resources

-Be sure to check out our monthly Activity Round-up.
-April’s activities were designed to help alleviate anxiety and increase focus.
+Be sure to check out our monthly Teletherapy Activities and Games Round-up.

 Follow E-Therapy on Facebook to get more easy outdoor activities you can use with your child.
 Our teletherapists share new ones every week, and we will continue throughout the summer!
 Click below to Like us!
 Thanks!

 About the Author